Insites Docs Instance DataManaging DataLinking Databases Together

 • Data Source (Multiple): Saves values as an Array and saves multiple values per field.
 Used to set relations.

-3. Find the database you want to add a 'Data Source' field to and press its Configuration row action link.
+3. Locate the database where you want to add a foreign key constraint ('Data Source' field) and select its Configuration row action link.

 4. Navigate to the 'Fields' tab.

-6. Press SAVE FIELD to save your 'Data Source' field.
+7. Select SAVE FIELD to save your foreign key constraint.

 Conceptual example